 - Accidental Deletions: The larger you grow your business, the greater your risk for accidental email deletions.
 Secretaries, office managers, and sales personnel all have access to company emails and each runs the risk of accidentally deleting the email you needed to close the next deal or to communicate with an important customer.
 Be sure to review your email archive policy with an IT expert as well as your Chicago business lawyer to make certain that both you and your company are protected.

 Contact an Experienced Chicago Business Lawyer

 The rules concerning when there is a duty to preserve electronic communications and what steps your company must take to preserve emails once a lawsuit is filed are complex and can be difficult to apply to your specific case.
-The experienced team of Chicago business lawyers at Bellas & Wachowski are familiar with Illinois laws regarding electronically stored information and can review your electronic data retention policy before there is a concern that your company will be involved in a lawsuit.
+The experienced team of Chicago business lawyers at Bellas & Wachowski – Attorneys at Law are familiar with Illinois laws regarding electronically stored information and can review your electronic data retention policy before there is a concern that your company will be involved in a lawsuit.
 Call our Chicago employment lawyers today for a free consultation at 847-823-9030 x216 or use our online contact form.